-Elephants are known for their intelligence and close-knitted communities.
-While one might be intimidated by their height, elephants are peaceful animals.
-The best place to observe these animals in their natural habitats is in Africa.
-Moreover, going on an elephant safari is a worthwhile experience as one can see various dynamics within their groups.
-The African elephant is divided into two species: The forest elephant and the bush elephant.
+Elephants are known for their intelligence and close-knit communities.
+They are peaceful animals, although their height might be intimidating to some.
+Africa is the best place to observe these animals in their natural habitats.
+Moreover, going on an elephant safari is a worthwhile experience, as one can see various dynamics within their groups.
+The African elephant is divided into two species: The Forest Elephant and The Bush Elephant.
 African elephants are distributed in various parts of the continent.
-Check out these seven best places to see elephants in Africa:

 Botswana